Ferrari History, Family Crest & Coats of Arms

 - Albert R. Ferrari (1933-2016), American National Basketball Association player who played from 1955 to 1963

-- Francesco M. Ferrari, American Democrat politician, Delegate to Democratic National Convention from New York, 1924
+- Francesco M. Ferrari, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1924

-- Elvera Ferrari, American Democrat politician, Alternate Delegate to Democratic National Convention from Rhode Island, 1952
+- Elvera Ferrari, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Rhode Island, 1952

 - Marco Virgilio Ferrari (1932-2020), Italian Roman Catholic titular bishop